 - $99 annual fee

-- 3 MR-S points per $1 spent on office supplies & electronics, rides & gas, and eats & drinks (this caps on your first 75K points)
+- Earn 3 points per $1 spent on office supplies & electronics, rides & gas, and eats & drinks

 - Business and expense management tools